Putin steps down as United Russia party chief

 FREEDOM FOR EVERYBODY

-In a speech in the Kremlin earlier on Tuesday, one of his last public appearances as president, Medvedev emphasised his adherence to liberal and free market values.
+In a speech in the Kremlin earlier on Tuesday, one of his last public appearances as president, Medvedev emphasized his adherence to liberal and free market values.

 "I will repeat what I said in May 2008 upon assuming the presidency: I consider the development of civil and economic freedoms is my most important task.
 More freedom for each person - that was and remains my goal," Medvedev said.